-A natural question, therefore is, whether one can find models with non-invertible (generalized) symmetries in which fractonic quasiparticles exist, and whether such models where non-invertible symmetries have a natural action on fractonic quasiparticles can be incorporated into quantum field theory framework.
+A natural question, therefore is, whether one can find models with non-invertible (generalized) symmetries in which fractonic quasiparticles exist, and whether such models where non-invertible symmetries have a natural action on fractonic quasiparticles can be incorporated into the quantum field theory framework.
 A natural place to look for such solvable models are stabilizer codes in which the Hamiltonian can be written in terms of elementary plaquette and dual plaquette operators (equivalently vertex operators), called elementary stabilizers, all of which commute with each other \cite{Kitaev:1997wr,Gottesman:1997zz}.
-In fact, stabilizer codes naturally feature fractons \cite{Haahcode,Xcube}.
+In fact, stabilizer codes can naturally feature fractons \cite{Haahcode,Xcube}.
 Furthermore, the phases of stabilizer codes along with the quasiparticles and their fusion rules can be often incorporated into the gauge theory framework \cite{FradkinShenker,baez2005higher, ibieta2020topological, de2017topological, bullivant2017topological, bullivant2020higher,Barkeshli:2022edm,Pace:2022cnh}.
-One can hope that stabilizer code models featuring fractons and non-invertible symmetries, can be incorporated into quantum field theory framework leading to novel quantum field theories with wide ranging applications.
-Particularly, we will show that a model with non-invertible symmetries and fractonic excitations necessitates the construction of novel non-commutative and non-Abelian fusion rules to characterize the excitations.\footnote{In this work, we will be interested not in the fusion category of only the symmetries but rather that of the superselection sectors of excitations of the theory, e.g. in the case of anyon fusion rules \cite{Kitaev:1997wr,nayak2008non}.
-The latter is similar to the fusion rules in conformal field theories \cite{Fuchs:1993et} which arise as a consequence of operator product expansion of primary operators.
-In our construction, the symmetries which are \textit{logical operators} close non-trivially under fusion rules, and some of these logical operators are non-invertible.
-However, we will avoid these logical operators for simplicity by localizing excitations on a finite subregion of the lattice.} It will be interesting to see how such a fusion category can be incorporated into a quantum field theory.
+One can hope that stabilizer code models featuring fractons and non-invertible symmetries, can be incorporated into the quantum field theory framework leading to novel quantum field theories with wide ranging applications.